Santa Fe Swamp Wildlife and Environmental Area

 Managed in cooperation with the Suwannee River Water Management District.

-Santa Fe Swamp Wildlife and Environmental Area (WEA) is a floodplain swamp that feeds the upper eight miles of the Santa Fe River.
+Santa Fe Swamp Wildlife and Environmental Area is a floodplain swamp that feeds the upper eight miles of the Santa Fe River.
 Its critical importance in protecting and maintaining both the quantity and quality of water in the Santa Fe Lake and Santa Fe River led to the acquisition of this area.
-Most of the 7,272 acres in the Wildlife and Environmental Area are dense swamps.
+Spanning over 7,000 acres, the area is predominantly made up of dense rich swamps, making it an essential ecological resource.

 Add your bird observations to the Santa Fe Swamp Conservation Area eBird Hotspot.